Strawberry Bread Recipe (Made With Fresh Strawberries)

 Instructions

-• Make a well in the middle of the flour mixture.
+• Make a well in the dry ingredients.
+Add eggs and oil.

 • Fold in flour-covered strawberries and roasted nuts.